xueshu007/hello-word/README.md

 # hello-word
-A test (notes) project to hello git so sleepy
+A test (notes) project to hello git no fuck so sleepy